Understanding Cocaine Addiction

 What are the Signs and Symptoms of Cocaine Addiction?

 Some people can become very skilled at masking their cocaine addiction and downplaying its severity.
 They may attribute their symptoms to other things happening in their life to reduce cause for concern from others.
 However, recognizing the signs and symptoms of cocaine addiction is an essential part in helping someone to get the rehabilitation treatment that they need for recovery.

 Common signs and symptoms of cocaine addiction may include:

 - Extreme euphoria

 - Quickened speech

-However, there can be some more negative effects that occur as well after the initial high:
+In addition to the common signs, There can also be some additional negative effects that users experience after the initial high:

 - Increased Heart Rate